allan-tulane/sp25-assignment-01-JaretSolomon/assignment-01.md

   - 2a.
 (6 pts) Translate this to Python code -- fill in the `def foo` method in `main.py`

   - 2b.
 (6 pts) What does this function do, in your own words?

+  This function returns the sum of the two previous numbers unless the input is <= 1.
+This is a recursive implentation of the fibonacci sequence

 .
 .